Synchro/WordHash/README.md

 [Hashes](https://en.wikipedia.org/wiki/Hash_function) are functions which map arbitrary-sized data into a fixed size value.
 They are effectively very large numbers that are usually presented as hexadecimal (e.g. `5d41402abc4b2a76b9719d911017c592`) or base-64 strings (e.g. `XUFAKrxLKna5cZ2REBfFkg`).

 While it's easy for a computer to spot differences between such random-looking strings, it's much harder for us humans.
 For example, it's difficult for you to tell whether `Mk3PAn3UowqTLEQfNlol6GsXPe+kuOWJSCU0cbgbcs8` and `Mk3PAn3UowqTLEQfNlo16GsXPe+kuOWJSCU0cbgbcs8` are the same simply by looking at them (they're not!).
-Sometimes you want a human-readable hash function that make differences more obvious, and that's what this library provides.
+Sometimes you want a human-readable hash function that makes differences more obvious, and that's what this library provides.

-This library uses an SHA-512/256 hash truncated to 64 bits (by default), and maps it into words drawn from a dictionary of 4096 common English words (a random subset of [this dictionary](https://github.com/dolph/dictionary/blob/master/popular.txt)).
+This library uses a truncated SHA-512/256 hash, and maps it into words drawn from a dictionary of 4096 common English words (a random subset of [this dictionary](https://github.com/dolph/dictionary/blob/master/popular.txt)).
 The string `hello` produces a hash of `three-straps-solved-clutch-groove-abode`, and that's fairly easy for humans to tell apart from `three-straps-solved-lagoon-groove-abode`.

 Like all good hash functions, it produces wildly different output when presented with only very small differences in the input, so `hellp` produces `zlotys-south-remark-lier-rewind-accept`.